persiogv/HealthKitClient/README.md

 # HealthKitClient
-A very simple HealthKit wrapper
+A very simple wrapper for Apple's HealthKit framework.